mohmehdi/Maze/README.md

 I have no idea

 ## Running the tests
-i used gizmoes to show maze so enable gizmoes in game window .\
+i used gizmoes to show maze so enable gizmoes in game window .

-select one of use input or make maze options and run it simple enough :wink:	 ;)\
-you can change scripts properties for example:\
+select one of use input or make maze options and run it simple enough :wink:	 ;) you can change scripts properties for example:
-mouse.sc has timebtwupdateds field : decreese it to make it faster\
+mouse.sc has timebtwupdateds field : decreese it to make it faster.